 If you have any comments, questions or requests regarding your personal data, please contact the Talbot Underwriting Privacy Lead via firstname.lastname@example.org.
-In order to assist us in dealing with your query efficiently, it would be helpful if you could please provide your full name, policy number and/or claim reference, the type of policy and its validity dates, if possible, or the dates you worked for us, if you formerly worked for us.
+In order to assist us in dealing with your query efficiently, it would be helpful if you could please provide your full name, policy number and/or claim reference, the type of policy and its validity dates, if possible and where applicable, or the dates you worked for us, if you formerly worked for us.
 Depending on the nature of your request, we may need to obtain some further details from you before responding.

 Insurance involves the use and disclosure of your personal data by various insurance market participants such as intermediaries, insurers and reinsurers.
 The London Insurance Market Core Uses Information Notice (as amended from time to time) sets out those core necessary personal data uses and disclosures.
 Our core uses and disclosures are consistent with the London Market Core Uses Information Notice.
 We recommend you review this notice.

-When we provide our services, we will sometimes ask for or receive "special categories of personal data” (which is information relating to your health, genetic or biometric data, criminal convictions, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership).
+When we provide or receive services, we will sometimes ask for or receive "special categories of personal data” (which is information relating to your health, genetic or biometric data, criminal convictions, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership).
 For example, we may need information about your medical history if underwriting a health policy.
 Additionally, we may also need details of any unspent criminal convictions you have for fraud prevention and detection purposes.